Positive Reinforcement Techniques to Prevent Unwanted Behaviors

 • The “click” sound can be too loud and aversive to some cats.

-• Use of a target stick to mark the desired behavior.
+• Consider the use of a target stick as a conditioned reinforcer to mark the desired behavior

 • For deaf cats and cats that are highly reactive to sounds, use a hand signal to train the cat.

-Although primary reinforcement—the reward given directly to the cat as soon as possible after the behavior is displayed—is difficult to do by itself, it can be used successfully with other helpful training tools such as shaping, luring, and targeting to help teach behaviors.
+• If clicker training is not possible, caregivers can focus on primary reinforcement of the behavior.
+In primary reinforcement, the reward is given directly to the cat as soon as possible after the behavior has been displayed, without the use of a conditioned reinforcer between the behavior and reward.
+Primary reinforcement can be used with other helpful training tools, such as shaping, luring, and targeting, to help teach behaviors.
+More about each of these is explained below.

 Shaping